 A gluten-free alternative

 I often make this carrot cake using gluten-free plain flour – without the need for other additives that people often include when making a gluten-free cake.

-There is no discernible difference to the taste and the texture with this cake, whether making a gluten-free version or not.
+There is no significant difference between the taste and the texture with this cake as a gluten-free version or not.

-The topping is based on the standard cream cheese and icing sugar mixture, but I add melted white chocolate and mascarpone which makes it so much more special.
+This rich, silky icing is based on the standard cream cheese and icing sugar mixture, but I add melted white chocolate and mascarpone which makes it so much more special.

 It is the white chocolate that helps it keep its shape as with just icing sugar and cream cheese, it can all collapse into a runny mess if you over-beat.
 Mind you, the chocolate also adds an extra lusciousness – and that is surely no bad thing!

 Recipe: carrot cake with white chocolate & cream cheese icing: makes one 9″ cake

 - 40ml walnut oil (or use 180ml vegetable oil in total)

 - 2 large eggs, at room temperature